-Summary of ERSRI Fiscal Year 2021
+Summary of ERSRI Fiscal Year 2022

-For the fiscal year ended June 30, 2021, the ERSRI Fund ("The Fund") returned +25.60% on a net-of-fees basis, outperforming its assumed rate of return of 7.0% due to a strong upswing in markets across most all asset classes over the past year.
-The Fund's +25.60% return ranked in the 69th percentile (1st being the highest, 100th being the lowest) relative to other investors in the Investment Metrics Public Defined Benefit >\$1B Net Universe ("universe").
-ERSRI's longer-term performance remains strong as the Fund has returned +8.28% over the trailing 10-year period.
+For the fiscal year ended June 30, 2022, the ERSRI Fund ("The Fund") returned -1.44% on a netof-fees basis, underperforming its assumed rate of return of 7.0% due to a significant decline across most asset classes over the past year.
+Despite the challenging performance, the Fund's -1.44% return ranked in the 2nd percentile (1st being the highest, 100th being the lowest) relative to other investors in the Investment Metrics Public Defined Benefit Net Universe ("universe").
+ERSRI's longer-term performance remains strong as the Fund has returned +7.96% over the trailing 10-year period.

+Market Overview

-Market Overview U.S. Equity Markets
+U.S. Equity Markets

-U.S. stocks recorded another year of positive returns, domestic stocks returned +40.8%, as measured by the S&P 500 Index, in the 1-Year ending 6/30/21.
-Small cap value stocks were the strongest asset class in the domestic equity market this fiscal year, the Russell 2000 Value Index returned +73.3% in the 1-Year period.
-Small cap growth stocks also were strong performers, returning +51.4%, rounding out a +62.0% return for the Russell 2000 Index.
-The growth and value dispersion in small cap stocks was significantly more pronounced than the growth and value dispersion in large cap stocks.
-The Russell 1000 Growth Index returned +42.5% and the Russell 1000 Value Index returned +43.7%.
-Large cap stocks performed very well this year (as measured by the Russell 1000 Index) returning +42.4%, however they significantly lagged small cap stocks, as they returned +61.5% (as measured by the Russell 2000 Index).
+The U.S. stock market rally ended abruptly as domestic stocks returned -10.6%, as measured by the S&P 500 Index, in the 1-Year ending 6/30/22.
+Declines were more significant in other parts of the U.S. equity market as small cap growth stocks, as measured by the Russell 2000 Growth Index, returned -33.4% in the 1-Year period.
+Large cap growth stocks also declined materially, returning -18.8% over the same time period.
+The performance gap between growth and value stocks was notable across both the large and small cap spaces.
+The Russell 1000 Value Index returned -6.8% and the Russell 2000 Value Index returned -16.3%.
+Broadly, small cap stocks performed very poor during the most recent fiscal year (as measured by the Russell 2000 Index) returning -25.2%, trailing the return of large cap stocks by nearly 15 percentage points.